jolenjolen/jolenjolen/README.md

 # 💫 About Me:
 👋 Hey!
 I’m a Computer Science student at the University of Westminster.
 I have a strong interest in programming and web development.
-I’m passionate about computers and love to play games in my free time.<br><br>Currently, I’m working on a few web development projects and learning new skills. <br>I’m looking to collaborate on beginner-friendly projects that aren’t too complex or overwhelming for a newbie like me. 😅
+I’m passionate about computers and love to play video games in my free time.<br><br>Currently, I’m working on a few web development projects and learning new skills. <br>I’m looking to collaborate on beginner-friendly projects that aren’t too complex or overwhelming for a newbie like me. 😅

 ## 🌐 Socials: